Applying to Southern

 4) Housing & Meals

 The student must indicate if he/she will be living on- or off-campus.
 If the student plans to live on-campus, he/she must apply for Housing via the MySCSU website.
 A Housing Deposit is due at the time that the student applies for housing.
 Then, housing/meal plan costs will be charged to the student's fee bill.

 Steps 2 through 4 cannot be completed without the J-1 Exchange Visitor Application.

-5) Pay the SEVIS (I-901) fee
+5) Pay the SEVIS (I-901) Fee

 Before you can apply for your J-1 visa, you must pay the Student Exchange Visitor Information System (SEVIS) fee.
 Canadian students (who don't need a visa to enter the United States) must also pay this fee.